 Visit Dolac Market

-Dolac has been the city’s major trading place since 1926, and it’s still bustling with life and activities.
-It’s a great place to meet the locals, taste fresh seasonal products from Zagreb surroundings, or buy hand-made souvenirs at negotiable prices.
+Dolac has been the city's major trading place since 1926, and it's still bustling with life and activities.
+It's a great place to meet the locals, taste fresh seasonal products from Zagreb's surroundings, or buy handmade souvenirs at negotiable prices.

 The market’s opening hours are from Monday – Saturday 07.00-15.00 and Sundays from 07.00-13.00.